-Non-oil grade 1502 styrene butadiene rubber (SBR) spot prices fell in the fourth quarter of 2015, tracking declining feedstock butadiene (BD) prices and soft natural rubber (NR) prices, amid weak demand.
+Non-oil grade 1502 styrene butadiene rubber (SBR) spot prices were on an uptrend in the fourth quarter of 2016, lifted by escalating feedstock butadiene (BD) costs and strong Chinese demand.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Styrene butadiene rubber.